dszv/Lagrange/_posts/2021-04-10-lorentz-force.md

 \end{equation}
 $$

-to obtain the equation for the spatial part of $ \Phi $
+we obtain the equation for the spatial part of $ \Phi $:

 $$
 \begin{equation}